 Healing the Wounds of Birth Trauma

-You didn’t expect birth to be easy, but it wasn’t supposed to be this hard either.
+You didn’t expect birth to be easy, but it wasn’t supposed to be like that.
 You might describe your birth experience as traumatic even.
 Unwanted medical interventions, nurses and doctors that don’t listen to requests, emergency procedures, and worst of all, life threatening moments happen in delivery rooms all across the country.
 Birth trauma is not something that is talked about much in our Western culture, likely because of our dismissive “just get over it” attitude toward any situation that isn’t deemed “bad enough” for the attention of time starved friends and family.
 Worse yet is the fact that all of this is disrupting your ability to connect with your new baby.

 You should know you are not alone.